MACool8/MACool8.github.io/projects/tls/index.md

 # Overview of the Pre Shared Key TLS 1.2 Frames
 This is a visualization, simplification and partly explanation of the TLS 1.2 Standard defined in [RFC 5246](https://datatracker.ietf.org/doc/html/rfc5246) and [RFC 4279](https://datatracker.ietf.org/doc/html/rfc4279) \
-It should help people implement, analyze and understand the TLS Framed on a bit and byte level. \
+It should help people implement, analyze and understand the TLS(Transport Layer Security) on a bit and byte level. \
 (C) [Martin Albert](https://albert-martin.de) 2025, [CC by 4.0](https://creativecommons.org/licenses/by/4.0/) (this includes Text, Pictures and Code)

 ---